Paulownia fortunei

 Paulownia fortunei commonly called the dragontree, dragon tree or Fortune's empress tree, is a deciduous tree in the family Paulowniaceae, native to southeastern China (including Taiwan), Laos and Vietnam.
-It is an extremely fast-growing tree, due to its use of C carbon fixation, and is planted for timber harvesting.
+It is an extremely fast-growing tree, and is planted for timber harvesting.
 It appears to be nowhere near as dangerously invasive as Paulownia tomentosa.

 Uses

 Aside from its use as a cheap timber tree, it is being studied for use in phytoremediation and carbon sequestration.
 P. fortunei is cultivated as an ornamental tree in parks and gardens.
 Its cultivar ='Minfast' has gained the Royal Horticultural Society's Award of Garden Merit.